 You’ve been there before.
 Heck, we’ve all been there.

-It’s been a long week, you’re tired, the weather’s not that great, the newest season of House of Cards was just released on Netflix, and it it utterly impossible to imagine anything as enjoyable as changing into your pajamas, ordering a pizza, opening a bottle of wine, and snuggling in for some quality couch time.
+It’s been a long week, you’re tired, the weather’s not that great, and it is utterly impossible to imagine anything as enjoyable as changing into your pajamas, ordering a pizza, opening a bottle of wine, and snuggling in for some quality couch time.
 Sure you made plans to meet up with friends, but it’s okay to cancel just this once.

 Fast forward and you’ve rescheduled those plans.
-You’re due for some quality time with friends, but the same couch is tempting you come hither.
-“Come sit on me” it says, “Netlflix awaits.
+You’re due for some quality time with friends, but the same couch is tempting you to come hither.
+“Come sit on me,” it says, “Netlflix awaits.
 And, oh, what is this?
-Why its a big comfy blanket.”
+Why it’s a big comfy blanket.”
 It’s decision time friends, what will you do?
-The easy thing (give into the couch) or the hard thing (see your long lost friends)?
+The easy thing – give into the couch, or the hard thing – see your long lost friends?

 Round one: Make healthy dinner vs. grab take out